africanbushman/techdegree-project1/README.md

 # Treehouse Techdegree Project 1

 This project is made to showcase the fact that i have a basic understanding of html, css and javascript.
+By creating a random quote generator.

 ### Prerequisites